 Just found out you’re pregnant?
 Thoughts of how you can maintain your health and fitness level during pregnancy could be beginning to surface.
 While you can’t – and shouldn’t ever try – to prevent the changes that are taking place in your body right now, you can work with those changes, taking steps to maintain your health and fitness level.
-They even have gendering testing during pregnancy at home that is much more safer then doing an ultrasound.

-Let’s look at what you should do during each trimester of pregnancy.
+Here is more info on what you should do during each trimester of pregnancy.

 During the first trimester your body will slowly be growing and developing, however you won’t be seeing much of a baby belly just yet.
 During this time, you’ll only need a slight increase to your calorie intake, so aim for around 100-150 more calories per day.

 Be sure to get a balanced mix of nutrients from fats, carbohydrates, and proteins, choosing wholesome foods as often as possible while staying away from pregnancy no-no’s including raw or undercooked meats as well as raw seafood, deli meats, soft cheese, pate, shark, swordfish, king mackerel, hot dogs and other processed meats as well as alcohol, unpasteurized milk and juice, along with smoked seafood.